eltiiigre/firstyear/README.md

 # firstyear
-My first year Java projects
+A collection of my Java programming assignments.